 It’s great seeing women coming together with a passion for STEM.
 I’m always looking for new science podcasts and/or blogs to check out to learn more about research news, science outreach and different STEM-ers doing great things.
 If you have any suggestions leave a link in the comments section.

 What is Beyond the (Micro)Scope?:

 When you tune into the Beyond the (Micro)Scope podcast you get to hear stories of women in STEM doing exciting things.
 Women in STEM are creating businesses, opportunities, being creative and represent positive role models for women in STEM.
 This is what other women in STEM need to see.
 I enjoy listening to their stories and learning about what other women in STEM are doing.
 With a STEM degree you can explore many pathways in science.

 If you want to listen to a quick episode while enjoying your morning tea check out the (Micro)Bio episodes.
 The (Micro)bios are short podcast episodes spotlighting different women in science.
 If you are a woman in STEM and want to submit your (Micro)Bio you can submit your (Micro)Bio here.

 What gets me excited about STEM:

-Doing research, being creative, helping STEM students and sharing my STEM experience with young women in STEM.
+Doing research, being creative, helping STEM students, mentoring, sharing my STEM experience with young women in STEM and working with programs that want to increase the number of underrepresented groups in STEM.
 This is one of the reasons I started blogging.